site-prism/site_prism/README.md

 We love it when people want to get involved with our Open Source Project.

-We have a brief set of setup docs [HERE](https://github.com/site-prism/site_prism/blob/main/HACKING.md)
+We have a brief set of contribution documents [HERE](https://github.com/site-prism/site_prism/blob/main/CONTRIBUTING.md)

 ## Supported Rubies / Browsers